engintron/engintron.com/docs/pages/optimization-guide-install-apcu.md

 APCu is an in-memory key-value store for PHP.
 Keys are of type string and values can be any PHP variables.

-APCu can be used by popular CMSs like Joomla, WordPress, Drupal etc. to save cached pages in RAM, which is much faster that writing/reading cached pages to/from disk.
+APCu can be utilized by popular CMSs like Joomla, WordPress, Drupal etc. to save cached pages in RAM, which is much faster that writing/reading cached pages to/from disk.

 To install APCu for PHP 5.6 up to 8.1 (where supported), follow this process: